Debugging Distroless Containers: kubectl debug, Ephemeral Containers, and When to Use Each

 Background: MinIO and the Maintenance Mode announcement

-MinIO has long been one of the most popular self-hosted S3-compatible object storage solutions, especially in Kubernetes and on‑premise environments.
+MinIO has long been one of the most popular self-hosted S3-compatible object storage solutions for Kubernetes, especially for logs, backups, and internal object storage in on‑premise and cloud-native environments.
 Its simplicity, performance, and API compatibility made it a common default choice for backups, artifacts, logs, and internal object storage.

 In late 2025, MinIO marked its upstream repository as Maintenance Mode and clarified that the Community Edition would be distributed source-only, without official pre-built binaries or container images.
 This move triggered renewed discussion across the industry about sustainability, governance, and the risks of relying on a single-vendor-controlled “open core” storage layer.